 About the NVHD

 The Naugatuck Valley Health District (NVHD) serves as the official local public health entity for the combined towns of Ansonia, Beacon Falls, Derby, Naugatuck, Seymour and Shelton.
-Formed in 1972, the service population for the district is approximately 126,000 residents.
+The district was formed in 1972 and achieved national public health accreditation in 2015.
+The service population for the district is approximately 127,003 residents.
 NVHD is committed to improving the quality of life for all it serves through the promotion of health, prevention of disease, and by assuring a safe and clean environment.
 NVHD is made up of three main divisions-Environmental Health, Community Health and Administration.

 Environmental Health Division